atreyasha/deep-generative-models/src/README.md

                         defaults to 1
   --k2 K2               number of Gibbs-sampling steps during PCD-k algorithm,
                         defaults to 5
-  --k3 K3               number of Gibbs-sampling steps before transferring
+  --epochs EPOCHS       number of overall training data passes for each RBM,
-                        samples to next model, defaults to 5 --epochs EPOCHS       number of overall training data passes for each RBM, defaults to 1
+                        defaults to 1
   --batch-size BATCH_SIZE